engwesterberg/carina-express-server/README.md

 npm install
 ```

 Execute ddl.sql in your MySql instance to setup the database.
 Insert dummy data by executing insert.sql (not required).
+Lets go.

 To start the server run:
 ```bash